Dre Campbell Farm

 8. Leaves Curling Up

-If your plant’s leaves appear distorted (curled or puckered), it might be due to wilt disease, which affects the plant’s vascular system.
+If your plant’s leaves are distorted (curled or puckered), it might have wilt disease.

 If you suspect this, remove the plant immediately.
-To prevent this in the future, practice crop rotation each year and choose disease-resistant varieties when possible.
+To help prevent this, practice crop rotation each year.
+Also, choose disease-resistant varieties when possible.

 Mealybugs could also be the culprit.
 You can get rid of mealybugs organically by spraying the plant with insecticidal soap or neem oil.